-Depreciation moves the cost of an asset to Depreciation Expense during the asset's useful life.
+Depreciation moves the cost of an asset from the balance sheet to Depreciation Expense on the income statement in a systematic manner during an asset's useful life.
 The accounts involved in recording depreciation are Depreciation Expense and Accumulated Depreciation.
-As you can see, cash is not involved.
-In other words, depreciation reduces net income on the income statement, but it does not reduce the Cash account on the balance sheet.
+As you see, cash is not involved.
+In other words, depreciation reduces net income on the income statement, but it does not reduce the company's cash that is reported on the balance sheet.

-Because we begin preparing the statement of cash flows using the net income figure taken from the income statement, we need to adjust the net income figure so that it is not reduced by Depreciation Expense.
-To do this, we add back the amount of the Depreciation Expense.
+Since we begin the statement of cash flows with the net income figure taken from the income statement, we need to adjust the amount of net income by adding back the amount of the Depreciation Expense.

-Depletion Expense and Amortization Expense are accounts similar to Depreciation Expense, as all three involve allocating the cost of a long-term asset to an expense over the useful life of the asset.
-There is no cash involved.
+Depletion Expense and Amortization Expense are accounts similar to Depreciation Expense.
+They involve allocating the cost of a long-term asset to an expense over the useful life of the asset, but no cash is involved.

 Here's a Tip